-These clinical tools provide a concise and simple format for clinicians to use as guides in managing care for patients working with Class I and Class II organophosphates (OP) or OP and N-methyl-carbamates.
+These Cholinesterase (ChE) clinical tools provide a concise and simple format to guide clinicians in monitoring the ChE levels for patients working with Class I and Class II organophosphates (OP) or OP and N-methyl-carbamates.

 Outlines the knowledge and skills that health professionals need to have about pesticides.
 This document is part of a national initiative aimed at ensuring that pesticides issues become integral elements of education and practice of primary care providers.
 English and Spanish

 EPA’s updated comprehensive manual for healthcare providers on pesticide toxicology, diagnosis, and treatment helps to take the guess work out of providing effective care for the pesticide-exposed patient.

 Your patient reports stomach pain, nausea and headache.
 It’s nearing the heart of flu season - these are possible flu symptoms, you think.
 On examination, the patient doesn’t present with a fever.

 “Is anyone at home sick?” you ask.

 “When did the symptoms begin?”

 You notice the patient appears to be dressed for work.
 “Where were you when the symptoms began?” you ask.

 At work, you think.
 “And what do you do for work?”